 Otter Trail

-Children will enjoy spotting wildlife in the river, a ‘waterfall’, an alpaca farm and a small play area on this walk.
+Children will enjoy spotting wildlife in the river, a ‘waterfall’, a miniature train and a small play area on this walk.

 A little bridge provides a vantage point for spotting wildlife in the Itchen Navigation